rgwan/fantomxr-lcd/README.md

 Everything is WIP.

-Get the LCD module on Xianyu (Taobao second-hand site), Thank you.
+If you have a broken Fantom XR unit, you can get the LCD module from Xianyu (Taobao second-hand site), Thank you.